therightmandev/salsify-challenge/README.md

 ### How does your system work? (if not addressed in comments in source)

-First, the system pre-processes the file line by line, to avoid loading the entire file into memory.
-Then, it saves the character offset of every 10000th line in an index called `LINE_INDEX`.
+The system pre-processes the file line by line, to avoid loading the entire file into memory.
+This happens in the function `create_index`.
+During this pre-processing, it saves the character offset of every 10000th line in an index called `LINE_INDEX`.

-Then, the server is started.
-For each request, the system gets the closest index entry to the  requested line (for line 21000, it gets `LINE_INDEX[2]`, which corresponds to line 20000) and, starting from the retrieved offset, reads line by line until the specified line is found and returns the line.
+After pre-processing, the server is started.
+For each request, the system retrieves the index entry for the nearest preceding or matching line.
+For line 21000, it gets `LINE_INDEX[2]`, which corresponds to line 20000.
+Starting from the retrieved offset, it reads the file line by line until the specified line is found and returns the line.